Springdale School Board approves employee bonuses

 Required payroll deductions will apply to all bonuses, according to supporting documents.

-In other news, Hayes shared information on an increase in substitute teacher pay and a bus driver incentive that went into effect Nov.
+Hayes also shared information on an increase in substitute teacher pay and a bus driver incentive that went into effect Nov.
 29.

 The daily pay for substitute teachers with a high school diploma has increased from $88 to $107, pay for substitute teachers with a bachelor's degree rose from $95 to $117, the pay for certified substitute teachers increased from $102 to $127 and pay for certified long-term substitute teachers rose from $158.85 to $187 per day, according to supporting documents.